Vizzuality/workshop-ai-llms/README.md

 ### Installing Required Libraries

-Once your Python environment is set up and activated, you can install the necessary libraries using the `requirements.txt` file provided in this repository.
+Once your Python environment is set up and activated, you can install the necessary libraries using this repository's `requirements.txt` file.
 Run the following command:

 ```bash
 pip install -r requirements.txt